Best over-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best over-ear headphones you can buy in 2020.

 Read the full review: Sony WH-1000XM3

-The new for 2019 Sennheiser Momentum Wireless headphones are also a superb option.
+The Sennheiser Momentum Wireless headphones are also a superb option.
 The third-generation Momentum Wireless cans follow in the footsteps of two models that knocked it out the park and this new pair continues the trend.

 The finish is still great, with the familiar oval-shaped earcups, sheepskin leather earpads and stainless steel sliders.
 The on-ear controls have been improved, giving you more control of your music.
 Available in all-black, there's a 'sandy white' model on the way.

 These headphones fold-up, so are ideal for commuting or as travel companions.
 In addition to aptX, AAC and SBC Bluetooth, the Momentum Wireless support aptX Low Latency, which aims to improve the synchronicity of audio and video content.

 Crucially, these are noticeably better than their predecessors in the sound department, promising an energetic, timely and hugely insightful listen you've no choice but to be entertained by.
 That sonic success is backed by enhanced usability features too, although be aware that battery life is only 17 hours next to the above Sony's 30-hour claim.